Andyy42/wespeaker/README.md

 Prerequisite: Installed `conda` or `micromamba` + downloaded WavLM model for the DID task.

-Example audio & config is in: `naki-example/`
+Example audio from 3-2 Northern Eastern-Moravian (Walachian) & config is in: `naki-example/`